Student Center Garden

 This depends on what school is your declared "home school" when you started college.
 There is an opportunity to find course equivalency for some classes taken at other colleges, but you need to speak with a counselor as soon as possible to make a plan if this effects you.

-No. The Child Development Permit is available through the California Commission on Teacher Credentialing (CCTC).
+No. The Child Development Permit is available through the California Commission on Teacher Credentialing (CTC).
 Permit Applications and Reimbursement/Stipend Form for application processing fees are available through the Child Development Training Consortium (CDTC).
-For assistance with your application and stipend information, please contact faculty member: Mary Contreras at@email.
+For assistance with your application, please contact Instructional Aide Marsie Mendibles-Koester at mendibm@elac.edu.
 We recommend that students check out the website ctc.ca.gov to find out the most updated information for the permit from the state of CA. (See links below)

 Financial aide will cover students up to 150% of their current declared program.
 This means that students should be able to take some courses outside of their designated path of study to pursue certificates, and courses for enjoyment.
 Please contact a financial aid counselor to confirm your eligibility and to determine how many units you have currently completed.

-In order to get equivalency, you need to fill out a Petition Form to Request Equivalency Credit that can be obtained from the Admissions Office and secure the proper signatures.
+In order to get equivalency, you need to fill out a Petition Form to Request Equivalency Credit that can be obtained from the Admissions Office and secure the proper signatures from the CFES Department chair.
+You can email the Department Chair at andrada@elac.edu

 Students enroll to the college first and then enroll in a program.
 Once you are a registered student with ELAC, you will be given access to the Student SIS Portal; which gives you access to enroll in your classes for the intended program.
 For more information on the enrollment process and tuition inquiries, please contact the Office of Admissions at https://www.elac.edu/Student-Services/Admissions.